import collections

 def set_model(self, likelihood_model):

-set the likelihood model
+"""Set the likelihood model :param likelihood_model:

 :return: